How to Manage Project Execution with Microsoft 365 and Power Platform

 • Project processes will depend on the project itself.
 Processes can include guidelines for communication, gathering requirements, managing change requests, and reporting an issue.

-• Business processes range from vacation requests to ordering office supplies and new employee onboarding.
+• Business processes range from vacation requests to ordering office supplies and onboarding new employees.

 Both project and business processes influence how information and resources flow into and through your project.

-Your team needs to follow processes carefully to ensure all work is completed in a standard way at the right quality level.
+Your team needs to follow processes carefully to ensure work is consistent and meets quality standards.

-The communication plan developed during planning comes into play during execution.
-All communication should be clear and consistent, increasing visibility and accountability for the team.
+The project communication plan developed during planning, should be clear and consistent to increase visibility and accountability for the team.

 Team